esthesis-iot/esthesis-core/esthesis-core-docs/docs/02-startup-guide/02-Registering a test device.md

 You can register a test device and enable its "demo mode" to start receiving data right away.

 ## Prepare the platform for new devices registration
-Check that esthesis Core is configured to accept new device registrations in Settings > Device registration > Registration mode.
+Check that esthesis CORE is configured to accept new device registrations in Settings > Device registration > Registration mode.
 You can set it to "Open registration" for now, but do not forget to change it to a more secure setting later.